stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Firefox — the browser written by those yoghurt-weaving privacy-loving hippies at Mozilla — propose to ship with #DNSoverHTTPS enabled by default with opt-opt." by @[AlecMuffett](https://twitter.com/AlecMuffett/status/1120081187995885568)

+"Mind telling me why everything your apart of thinks im a Robot?" by @[BrewManChew_](https://twitter.com/BrewManChew_/status/1118618347174858753)

 "I've always referred to CloudFlare as the 'global passive adversary ya momma warned you about'." by @[NetworkString](https://twitter.com/NetworkString/status/1120073249189179392)

 "They'll have to monetize data eventually, likely with an unnoticed tweak to their ToS." by @[phyzonloop](https://twitter.com/phyzonloop/status/1119703561087148032)